stevencarlislewalker/lme4ord/README.md

 main effects too), a random environmental slope and intercept with phylogenetic correlations across species.
-However, the phylogenetic nature of the covariances is not set in the formula, but rather as an argument to the `glmercFormula` function below, which will form the formula parsing module of a `glmerc` function.
+However, the phylogenetic nature of the covariances is not set in the formula, but rather as an argument to the `glmercFormula` function below, which makes up the formula parsing module of the `glmerc` function.

 ```r
 form <- y ~ x*z + (x | species)